astrdbyo/readme-playground/README.md

 ## 📘 Architecture Overview

-This project follows a layered architecture to keep concerns separated, improve maintainability, and make the codebase easy to scale
+This project follows a layered architecture to keep concerns separated, improve maintainability, and make the codebase easy to scale.<br>
-At a high level, the request flow is:
+At a high level, the request flow is: <br>
 Request → Routes → Controller → Service → Repository → Database

 ### Project Structure